alexsavio/alexsavio.github.io/content/dependency-cooldown-considered-harmful.md

 A cooldown forces $N \geq C$.
 That does not "delay risk."
 It **guarantees the extension of an exposure window you were already in**.
 The cooldown is not caution; it is a commitment to stay vulnerable, paid up front, for every future CVE.

+This is the core confusion cooldowns bake in: they conflate **novelty** with **risk**.
+A new version is novel; it is not (usually) risky.
+A not-yet-patched old version is not novel; it is (definitely) risky.
+The policy taxes the wrong axis.

-## 3. The time sequence for a supply-chain attack
+## 4. The time sequence for a supply-chain attack

-This is the event the cooldown is actually trying to protect against:
+Now the event the cooldown is actually trying to protect against:

 $$
 \begin{aligned}